Manu343726/biicode-posts/glfwcpluspluscom/post.md

 Is not that easy.
 We cannot just pass polymorphic functions to C callbacks, since they are not convertible to plain function objects.
 That makes sense, since (even ignoring the dynamic dispatching part) they need an object to be called with.

-To be able to inject these polymorphic functions as callbacks for the glfw API, we need a bridge betwen the C and the C++ world. `static` member functions!
+To be able to inject these polymorphic functions as callbacks for the glfw API, we need a bridge between the C and the C++ world. `static` member functions!

 ``` cpp
 class glfw_app_manager